JoshuaMichaelHall-Tech/terminal-setup-foundation/README.md

 - File explorer with nvim-tree
 - Git integration with gitsigns and fugitive
 - Terminal with toggleterm
-- And more...
+- Language-specific plugins for Python, JavaScript, Ruby, and data analysis
+- Enhanced code completion with nvim-cmp
+- AI-powered assistance with Copilot and Tabnine

 ### Tmux

 - Prefix key set to Ctrl-a
 - Pane navigation with Alt-hjkl
+- Project-specific session templates
-- Smart session management with tmux-resurrect and tmux-continuum
+- Session persistence with tmux-resurrect and tmux-continuum
 - Copy to system clipboard with tmux-yank
+- Enhanced status bar with project information

 ### Zsh